The Tech Humanist Manifesto

 And we need to start making it our mission to give it, to be it, to encode it, to build it in our culture, in our data models, our work environments, our relationships, and all throughout the technology that is interwoven in our lives.
 It’s not science fiction; the future really does depend on it.

 Thank you for reading.
-Please clap or “Recommend” or whatever the heck we’re doing now if you found this piece interesting or meaningful.
+Please “clap” if you found this piece interesting or meaningful.
 And please feel free to share widely.

-Kate O’Neill, founder of KO Insights, is an author, speaker, and “tech humanist” consultant solving strategic problems in how data and technology can shape more meaningful human experiences.
+Kate O’Neill, founder of KO Insights, is an speaker, author, and “tech humanist,” making technology better for business and for humans.
+Her work explores digital transformation from a human-centric approach, as well as how data and technology are shaping the future of meaningful human experiences.
 Her latest book is Pixels and Place: Connecting Human Experience Across Digital and Physical Spaces.